 No. All students must apply as entry-level applicants and complete all 4 years of the program.

 Yes.
 We offer assured admissions through the Excel@Carolina Program.

 - List of Prerequisite Courses for the Pharm.D.
 Program

 Does it matter at what school I take my prerequisite coursework?

 Prerequisites can be taken at any accredited university or college in the United States or Canada.
-We do consider the rigor of the institution where the courses were completed, along with the number of courses taken at the same time.
-Check our prerequisite course evaluation tab to make sure that you are taking the correct courses.
+We do consider the rigor of the institution where the courses are completed, along with the number of courses taken at the same time.
+Check our prerequisite course evaluation tab to make sure you are taking the correct courses.